unexist/blog/_drafts/service-virtualization.md

 ## Conclusion

-Both examples demonstrate, how [Hoverfly][] can easily be used to simulate requests sent to specific addresses and allows easier testing of tightly coupled services, without firing them up.
+Both examples demonstrate, how [Hoverfly][3] can easily be used to simulate requests sent to specific addresses and allows easier testing of tightly coupled services, without firing them up.

-There is a plethora of other cool features bundled into [Hoverfly][] which I haven't mentioned here, like verification of messages or even to act a standalone webserver, so please check it out for yourself.
+There is a plethora of other cool features bundled into [Hoverfly][3] which I haven't mentioned here, like verification of messages or even to act a standalone webserver, so please check it out for yourself.